sanjana990075/seedling-labs-github-ai-analyzer/README.md

 ### 4. Communication
 - **Git History**: Clear, atomic commits.
 - **Documentation**: This README acts as a clear entry point for any developer.

 ---

+---

+## ✅ Conclusion

+This project demonstrates an end-to-end AI-powered GitHub issue analysis system that combines secure API integration, backend orchestration, and a user-friendly frontend.
+By aggregating the complete issue context (title, description, and comments) and analyzing it with Google Gemini, the system produces a structured JSON output suitable for immediate triage and decision-making.

+Overall, this project showcases practical LLM integration for real-world developer workflows and reflects a production-ready approach to building reliable, secure, and maintainable AI-assisted tooling.

+---